AaronWhiteTech/configure-ad/README.md

-   Log into client as created user
+   Log into client as created user "tvp.bul" to prove mas user creation successful log into client machine with user name "aaron.com/tvp.bul